7underlines/vdotenv/README.md

     // load .env environment file
     vdotenv.load()
-    // optional check if required keys have values - error if something is missing vdotenv.required('POSTGRES_HOST', 'POSTGRES_USER', 'POSTGRES_PASSWORD', 'POSTGRES_DB')
+    // optional check if required keys have values - error if something is missing
+    // this also creates the .env file with the requested variables for an easy setup vdotenv.required('POSTGRES_HOST', 'POSTGRES_USER', 'POSTGRES_PASSWORD', 'POSTGRES_DB')
     // you can use build in os.getenv() println(os.getenv('POSTGRES_HOST'))